iemkek/SAP_Conversational_AI_Assignments/README.md

 ![Create intent](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/simpleResponse2.png)

 #### Step 5: Add expressions to intent
-Drill down into the intent you just created by clicking the @createbp intenet.
+Drill down into the intent you just created by clicking the @createbp intent.
 Now add an expression to your intent by typing the expression and pressing enter.
-If a user types this expression, the bot can recognize it and connect it to the corresponding intent.
+If a user types this expression when interacting with the bot, it can recognize the expression and connect it to the corresponding intent.

 Enter expression: Register as business partner